 Step 3

 Increase the heat and bring the water (kombu dashi) to a boil.
-Once it comes to a boil, reduce the heat to low, add the bonito flakes, and simmer for 6 minutes.
+Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 6 minutes.

 Step 4